RedaAlb/auto-rc-car/README.md

 ## To run
 - [ ] Add hardware configuration here.
 - [ ] I need to check if running from root or sub-directories makes a difference or not.
+- [ ] Somewhere I need to explain all the keyboard inputs to use, but if I do a GUI, I might not need to.

 1. Run `main.py` on the computer.
 1. Run `cam_client.py` on the pi.